nbajwa3/hm-public/README.md

-# The History Makers Public Site
+# The HistoryMakers Public Site

 This project repository contains the Drupal 8 scaffolding for the public THM site.
 In addition, it includes Drupal VM as a composer dependency.